WebDevBernard/AWS-Lambda-Project/README.md

 ### [View Live Demo](https://mythicplus.vercel.app/)

-- Please note, this data was taken from week 20 onward and is not accurate.

 ## About

 - An app that models player engagement data in World of Warcraft Mythic+ Dungeons.